py2exe/py2exe/README.md

 The `build_exe` CLI is not actively supported at the moment.
 Users are encouraged to create their own `setup.py` files.
-Documentation on how to use the CLI it can be found [here](https://github.com/py2exe/py2exe/blob/master/README_ORIGINAL.rst).
+Documentation on how to use the CLI can be found [here](https://github.com/py2exe/py2exe/blob/master/README_ORIGINAL.rst).

 Known issues